christianulson/ai_kernel-communilty/obsidian/en/09-API/sidecar-api.md

 # Sidecar API

-The Krnl-AI Sidecar is a local HTTP server that exposes the cognitive runtime for editor integrations and automation.
+The Krnl-AI Sidecar is a local HTTP server that exposes the cognitive runtime for editor integrations, desktop apps, automation, and peer-to-peer signaling.

 ## Starting the Sidecar